mike99mac/minimy-mike99mac/gcode/README.md

 ![](parts-front-view.jpg)
 *Front view of boombox carcass and parts*

-The picture of the back shows an amp on the left, a RasPi 5 and a Hifiberry “DAC HAT” to greatly improve the audio.
+The next picture shows an amp on the left, a RasPi 5 and a Hifiberry “DAC HAT” to greatly improve the audio.
 Two power supplies are needed: 24V for the amp and 5V for the computer; thus the need for an electrical outlet.
 On the left is a USB microphone.
 In the center are three pushbuttons for previous track, stop/pause, and next track.
 The amp has an on/off/volume control